lorenzo-schiavon/lorenzo-schiavon.github.io/_pages/cv.md

   <li>2023: Teaching assistant of Statistics (Advanced).
 Master's degree in Statistical Sciences.
 University of Padova.</li>
   <li>2023: Quantitative and qualitative methods.
 Bachelor's degree in Digital Business and Data Science.
 H-FARM College.</li>
   <li>2022: Teaching assistant of Multidimensional Data Analysis.
 Bachelor's degree in Statistics for Technologies and Sciences.
 University of Padova.</li>
-  <li>2021: Co-supervisor of Master's degree thesis at University of Padova.</li>
   <li>2017-2018: Academic Tutor at University of Padova.</li>
 </ul>
 <br>